bradstiff/react-app-location/README.md

 Returns the path property which you can use when building a Route by hand, e.g., without params passed as props.

+**`Location.parseLocationParams(location: object, match: object) : object`**

+Returns an object containing the parameters parsed from the react-router `location` and react-router `match`.
+Each parameter is validated and cast to the data type indicated in the schema.
+If validation fails, returns null.

+You can manually call `parseLocationParams` from within your component to get the location parameters if you prefer to not use the automatic param parsing and prop injection provided by `Location.toRoute`.

 ## Try it out

 ### Online